2. NW Coast Described by Swan in the 1850's.

-The Shoalwater Bay Tribe is a Sovereign Nation located in South Western Washington, on the coast of the Pacific Ocean.
-Descended from welcoming, resourceful, and fiercely determined ancestors, the Shoalwater Bay People strive to combine the cultural aspects of our heritage with challenges of the modern world to build a better environment for our children.
+The Shoalwater Bay Tribe is a Sovereign Nation located in South Western Washington, on the Northwest coast of the Pacific Ocean.
+Descended from welcoming, resourceful, and fiercely determined ancestors, the Shoalwater Bay People, like many of our Northwest Coast neighbors and beyond, strive to combine the cultural aspects of our heritage with challenges of the modern world to build a better environment for our children.

 About Northwest Coast Native